candebellavita/vkompth/MAXI_J1348-630/README.md

 where Emin and Emax are the minimum and maximum energy of the band for which you have measured the fractional rms amplitudes (with errors), and each row is a new measurement.

-The ASCII file for the phase-lag spectrum of the QPO should have 4 columns:
+The ASCII file for the phase-lag spectrum of the QPO should have 4 columns and as many rows as energy bands you have:

 ```
 Emin Emax phase-lag_in_rad 1-sigma_error